sudhz/sudhz/README.md

 ## 🚀 What I'm Up To Right Now

+- Building production-grade AI agents and custom MCP servers
 - Creating intuitive CLI applications with neat and clean designs
 - Experimenting with streaming APIs using .NET Core
-- Building cool AI plugins and agents with Semantic Kernel
 - Deepening my understanding of computer architecture and designing scalable systems

 ## 🌱 Stuff I'm Curious About

-- Advanced computer architecture (instruction pipelining, caching, parallel processing)
+- Instruction pipelining, caching, parallelism, and low-level architecture
-- System design (service layers, scalability, complex architectures)
+- Distributed systems, service layers, and scalable backend design
-- Performance optimization using async programming in C# and Go
+- Performance tuning using async, concurrency, and low-latency patterns in C# and Go
+- Combining AI, infra, and backend engineering to build real products

 Always down to chat, learn, or collaborate on cool ideas!